 Learning & the Brain is a world leader in organizing education conferences and has been doing so consistently since 1999.
 Their conferences mainly focus on bringing educators and clinicians up to speed with the latest developments in the learning sciences and are held three times a year in Boston, San Francisco and New York City.

-The Boston conference is held every fall and this year’s theme is "Reaching for Greatness: Unleash Potential, Passions, and Creative Talents in Students With Cognitive Science.”
+The Boston conference is held every fall and this year’s theme is "Learning How to Learn: Applying Learning Sciences For Deeper Reasoning, Retention, And Reflection.”
 Educators and clinicians attending this conference will leave with a thorough understanding of the importance of creativity and passion in our day and age, while the tools and knowledge shared will enable them to bring out the inner genius of their students.

-The San Francisco conference is held every winter, and will focus on the theme: "Educating With Empathy Using the Science of Human Goodness to Promote Child Compassion, Cooperation, and Collaboration.”
+The San Francisco conference is held every winter, and will focus on the theme: "Educating Anxious Minds: Using Brain Science and Mindfulness to Reduce Anxiety, Adversity, and Trauma and Create Safer, Calmer Schools:.”
 The speakers at this event will equip educators with information on how to foster collaboration in young minds using the latest proven approaches.

-This year’s Learning & the Brain conference will feature over 50 world-class speakers including the world-renowned speaker, best-selling author and education adviser Sir Ken Robinson.
+This year’s Learning & the Brain conference will feature over 50 world-class speakers including the world-renowned speaker, best-selling author and education adviser Linda Darling-Hammond, Barbara Oakley, Bruce Perry, and Daniel Siegel.
 Also speaking will be researchers and practitioners from an intersectional mix of disciplines, counting education, psychology, and neuroscience.